Christon-Ragavan/Getting-Started-With-Colab/README.md

 4. **Set RunTime** - Go to drop down menu and select "Runtime>Change runtime type".
 Here you can select GPU.
 ![usingcolab01](/images/colab_basics_02.png)

+Note: Due to inactivity you might need to reset Runtime.

 ## Step 3: Run Scripts From Google Drive